coopjc/coopjc/README.md

 ## 📚 Experience

-I am capable of full-stack development, but I highly enjoy the world of backend development in Node and Golang.
-I also plan to venture into Elixir and Rust soon.
+I am capable of full-stack development, but I really enjoy the world of backend development in Node and Golang.
+I also plan on moving into Rust, Kotlin, or Elixir eventually.

 ## 📫 Contact